Updated: September 30, 2020 at 4:11PM

 - Wipe down commonly used surfaces in personal and shared spaces: keypads, coffee makers, printers, anything with a handle, phones, etc.

 - At a minimum, clean at the beginning of your workday.

 Building Services has also increased the frequency of routine disinfection of high-touch surfaces.

 HERE to care

-The University is committed to supporting your wellbeing during this time of transition.
-A variety of resources are available, including emotional support and counseling, healthcare resources, and child and elder care.
+The University is committed to supporting your wellbeing.
+A variety of resources are available, including emotional support and healthcare resources.

 For more information, call the University's COVID Hotline 574-634-HERE (4373).

 CDC Director Robert R. Redfield, MD discusses how we can slow the spread of COVID-19.